TIANJIN ZIWIN TECHNOLOGY CO.,LTD.

 Two commonly discussed options are pan tilt positioners and horizontal rotary positioners.
 While they may appear similar at first glance, they are designed for different motion requirements and application scenarios.

-This article explains the key differences between a pan tilt positioner and a horizontal rotary positioner, and helps clarify when each option is the better choice.
+This article, provided by Ziwin, explains the key differences between a pan tilt positioner and a horizontal rotary positioner, and helps clarify when each option is the better choice.

 What Is a Pan Tilt Positioner?